Allocating Positional Goods: A Mechanism Design Approach: Welfare Maximization

-\paragraph{Nonnegative Prices.} The above result relies on the assumption that negative transfers are allowed, which is implausible in some applications.
-In particular, in the applications to organizational hierarchies and education, the price (i.e., effort) must be nonnegative.
-Because the nonnegative price constraint also pins down $U(\theta_0)$ through (IR), the characterization of the consumer surplus-maximizing mechanism under the constraint is similar to Proposition~\ref{prop:consumer}.
+The result above relies on negative transfers, which may be infeasible in many applications.
+In particular, for luxury or status goods, it is implausible to use subsidies.
+Moreover, in applications to organizational hierarchies and education, the ``price'' represents effort and must be nonnegative.
+Imposing a nonnegative price constraint $p(\theta)\geq 0$ significantly changes the optimal mechanism.

+To maximize consumer surplus under the nonnegative price constraint, we need to pin down $U(0)$ in equation~\eqref{eqn:W}: